YeshaswiniVasudev/NodeTemplate/README.md

 cd ChRIS
 ```

-install the package in the existing node_modules directory
+Install the package in the existing node_modules directory

 ```
 npm install